 1. Puppy Exploration

 Much like human babies, puppies are curious about the world around them and like to explore.
-Babies are often seen putting toys in their mouth, and that’s because the mouth contains many sensory nerve endings that connect directly to the brain.
-Essentially, by putting something in the mouth, babies can discover more about that object.
+Babies are often seen putting toys in their mouths, and that’s because the mouth contains many sensory nerve endings that connect directly to the brain.
+Really by putting something in the mouth, babies can discover more about that object.

-Gums can become inflamed, swollen, raw, and sore, and putting pressure on the gums or chewing objects temporarily relieves the pain.
+Gums can become inflamed, swollen, raw, and sore, and by putting pressure on the gums or chewing objects, the pain is relieved temporarily.
 It’s the same for puppies.
-They find relief in chewing, and once again it may not be necessary to delve deeper into looking at how to stop dogs from chewing their bed – it should happen naturally as the last of the deciduous teeth come through.
+They find relief in chewing, and once again it may not be necessary to delve any deeper into looking at how to stop dogs from chewing their bed.
+It should happen naturally as the last of the deciduous teeth come through.

 Dogs are natural hunters, and they instinctively want to hunt, gather food, and look after and protect their family.
 Of course, at home there’s very little available for a dog to hunt, so they use a bit of imagination.
 That shoe there?
 That’s a rabbit that he’s going to bring home to his loyal family.
 That brand new dog bed?
 That’s a bird your dog has just captured.

-Here are a few suggestions to try out at home.
+These are a few suggestions to try out at home.

-Appropriate chewing toys
+1. Introduce appropriate chewing toys

 Apart from chew toys, dental chew sticks work well, and, if you’re comfortable giving your dog bones, these can also be beneficial.
 Just remember to remove any pieces of bone that could be small enough to swallow, and stay away from bones that splinter easily, such as chicken bones.

 Anti-chew sprays can be very beneficial, but always take care to check the ingredients before buying.
 Those with bittering agents are typically very safe to use around dogs, but watch out for aluminium sulphate.
-While small quantities are believed to be harmless, the risks are not fully understood, and it has been shown to affect brain function in adults.
+While small quantities are believed to be harmless, the risks are not fully understood, and it’s been shown to affect brain function in adults.
 That’s not something we want around our dogs.

-Remember to puppy proof
+4. Remember to puppy proof

 If your dog is chewing inappropriately, remember to puppy-proof your home (even if you’ve got an older dog).
-If dogs are chewing their beds, then they may also chew anything else left on the floor, such as cleaning solutions or other chemicals that could prove to be detrimental to their health.
+If dogs are chewing their beds, then they’re potentially chewing anything else left on the floor, or within their reach.
+The target could be cleaning solutions or other chemicals that could prove to be dangerous to their health.

-For dog owners looking at how to stop dogs from chewing their bed, the good news is it’s not impossible.
+If you’ve got a dog that chews his bed, the good news is it’s not impossible.
 But while you’re figuring out the best methods for you and your dog, take precautions and keep your pup safe.